kelsvilla/LegoMindstormsVSExtension/README.md

 </p>

 7. Save and close `settings.json`
+    - The values are set to the default values and can be changed here manually.
+Changes made directly in the settings.json will take effect automatically.

+### Configure through Settings Window
+1. Open the settings window
+    - Windows: File -> Preferences -> Settings -> Mind Reader -> Line Highlighter
+    - Mac: Command + ,
+2. Navigate to Extensions -> Mind Reader
+3. Make any changes you need
+4. Close the settings window
+    - You may need to restart VS Code to apply the changes

 ### Line Highlighter Settings Table
 | **Item**               | **Description**                                              | **Accepted Value**                                                           | **Default Values** |